amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Human touches: 47
 Error rate: 15%

 This is what $30M in revenue looked like.
 This is what 120 people did all day.
-This is what we destroyed.
+This is the illusion we dissolved—not to hurt anyone, but to free them from a system that wasted human potential on inhuman tasks.

 ### The Transformation: Week by Week